danielsaidi/website_danielsaidi/_posts/2020/2020-06-05-keychain-access.md

 }
 ```

-To write to the keychain, I have a `KeychainWriter` protocol:
+and to write to the keychain, I use a `KeychainWriter` protocol:

 ```swift
 public protocol KeychainWriter: AnyObject {